-Supportive Family Training is a comprehensive course which is delivered in two hour weekly sessions over eleven weeks.
+Supportive Family Training is a comprehensive course which is delivered in two hour weekly sessions over seven weeks.

 The course is regularly adapted and refined based on feedback from carers and is continually evolving to take into account changes in mental health policy and practice and approaches to recovery.

 - To work with carers in understanding the recovery process and their role in supporting the service user.

 - To introduce/re-introduce the development of coping skills to ensure a balance between caring responsibilities and a life outside.

 - To improve information available to families and carers of people with mental health problems.

 - To encourage carers to consider their own well-being (physical, spiritual and mental) through discussion, reflection and time in order to consider available options.

 - To encourage carers to engage with each other for mutual support and learning and to widen their support network.

 - To liaise closely with Barnet Carers to ensure that follow up support is available.

 Sessions will cover: